CISOfy/lynis-sdk/documentation/08-code-guidelines.md

 # Code Guidelines

 Like any programming language, there are different ways to keep a project structured.
-It ranges from variable names, up to spacing.
-So we provide some guidelines to keep the structure and flexible enough for further expansion.
+It ranges from variable names, up to the usage of spacing.
+So we provide some guidelines to keep the code structured and flexible enough for further expansion.

 The Lynis project uses the following guidelines: